 --Robert E. Sherwood - introduces Black Watch Regiment to honor Scottish Poet Robert Burns.

 --The Black Watch Regiment Pipe & Drum Corp - unidentified music

 --Gae Foster Roxyettes (dance troupe) - "Take The High Road" & "Auld Lang Syne"

 --Mercedes McCambridge & Jim Nolan (actors) - perform a scene from the 1945 play "Hope for the Best."

 --Audience bows: Piper Laurie, Jeryl Johnson

 --On film: movie clip from "Mississippi Gambler" with Tyrone Power & Piper Laurie

---Margaret Sullavan, Alan Webb and James Hanley (actors) perform a scene from their Broadway play "The Deep Blue Sea."
+--Margaret Sullavan, Alan Webb and James Hanley perform a scene from the Broadway drama "The Deep Blue Sea."

---On film: A clip from the movie "Above and Beyond" with Robert Taylor and Eleanor Parker.
+--On film: A clip from the movie "Above and Beyond" starring Robert Taylor and Eleanor Parker.

 --Billy Eckstine (singer, billed as "the Great Mr. 'B'")